Want personalized picks that fit your family?

 What's the story?

-The insidious Dr. Evil foils his swinging British adversary Austin Powers (Mike Myers in a dual role) by escaping in a spaceship and having himself cryogenically frozen.
+In AUSTIN POWERS: INTERNATIONAL MAN OF MYSTERY, the insidious Dr. Evil (Mike Myers in a dual role) foils his swinging British adversary Austin Powers (Mike Myers) by escaping in a spaceship and having himself cryogenically frozen.
 Powers does what one would expect of the world's greatest -- and most shagadelic -- gentleman spy: He has himself frozen as well, to be thawed out 30 years later, in 1997, and pick up the chase where it left off.
 A relic of the swinging '60s, Powers is thawed out in the age of AIDS to stop Dr. Evil from destroying the world.
 With sexy agent Miss Vanessa Kensington (Elizabeth Hurley) at his side, Powers acclimates to a world without free love while attempting to thwart Dr. Evil, who has stolen a nuclear warhead and is holding the world ransom for ... one hundred billion dollars!